 - Percentage of users that are likely to click on the link to the company’s website

-An affiliate is someone who is compensated for promoting the product and services of another company.
-Today, with so many people using the internet, an affiliate may have thousands or even millions of followers who are interested in what he or she has to say.
+An affiliate is someone who is compensated for promoting the products and services of another company.
+Today, with so many people using the internet, an affiliate may have thousands or even millions of followers interested in what they have to say.

 Affiliate Site and Content

 You need to specify the website included in the affiliate program.
 This section may also determine the steps that need to be completed before an individual or a company will be accepted into the affiliate program.

 This section should also cover the content included in the affiliate marketing program.

 The contract has to specify the exact compensation for any referred traffic from the affiliate.
 Generally, compensation is a percentage of the total sales generated from that traffic, but it could also be a flat fee per purchase.